where does it hurt?

 - Pinched Nerves: A number of nerves run through this region of the leg.
 When they are compressed by bone or tissue, it causes pain.

-At Spine Institute of North America, we customize our treatment plans to address your hip pain effectively.
+At Spine INA, we customize our treatment plans to address your hip pain effectively.
 This begins with an accurate diagnosis and continues until we find a treatment plan that will get you back doing the things you love.
 We initially focus on conservative treatment options, which could include a combination of physical therapy, medication and hot or cold compresses.
 We might also employ one of our regenerative medicine techniques, like platelet-rich plasma injections.

 Treatment options might include: